-2. Avoid taking food, drinks, chocolate and gum between 12 to 14 hours prior to the test.
+2. Avoid foods, drinks, chocolates and chewing gums 12 to 14 hours before the test.

 3. Avoid smoking.

 1. Fasting blood sugar test: 2 hours after the last meal, glucose decreases to almost fasting blood glucose level.
-However, observing the 8-hour fasting is preferred.
+However, an 8-hour fast is preferred.

-2. Lipid test (except for total cholesterol): Observing the 14-hour fasting is required.
+2. Blood lipid test (except total cholesterol): a 14-hour fast is required.

-3. Urea test: Avoid eating meat 2 to 3 days before the test, but 4-hour fasting is enough.
+3. Urea test: Avoid eating meat 2 to 3 days before the test, but a 4-hour fast is enough.

-4. Uric acid test: A minimum of 4-hour fasting is required.
+4. Uric acid test: at least a 4-hour fast is required.

-5. Serum calcium, phosphorus, sodium, potassium, iron and ferritin: At least 4 hours of fasting is required.
+5. Serum calcium, phosphorus, sodium, potassium, iron and ferritin: At least a 4-hour fast is required.

-6. Other tests: Fasting is not usually required, however, due to the effects of dietary fat on patient’s serum and test results, it is better to avoid greasy meals or observe general fasting.
+6. Other tests: Fasting is not usually required, however, due to the effects of dietary fat on the patient’s serum and test results, it is better to avoid greasy foods or observe general fasting.

 1. Observe general fasting conditions.